-- coffee facts that may blow your mind (have you been doing it wrong along?)
+- let coffee facts blow your mind (have you been doing it wrong all along?)

-- quality time with a lovely local family growing, processing and roasting coffee
+- spend quality time with a lovely local family growing, processing and roasting coffee

-- unique additions to your Instagram collection with cool things done with a beautiful lake in the background
+- add unique stuff to your Instagram collection with a beautiful lake in the background

-- a free gift, a little bag of coffee
+- get a free gift — a little bag of coffee

 duration: 2-3 hours; difficulty: easy